Champions Series Stars to Stud: Lady Aurelia

 Races: 10.
 Wins 4.
 Champions Series Wins: 1.
 Prize money: £614,894

 British racegoers took the flying filly from America to their hearts.
-Blessed with tremendous speed and a charismatic trainer in Welsey Ward, she will be forever remembered for her two dazzling wins at Royal Ascot.
+Blessed with tremendous speed and a charismatic trainer in Welsey Warducedzvrzzutebsycuqtb, she will be forever remembered for her two dazzling wins at Royal Ascot.

 In 2016, she turned the Queen Mary Stakes into an exhibition – showing stunning speed in the softish ground to prevail by seven lengths in a rapid time.